1997 New Jersey gubernatorial election

-The 1997 New Jersey gubernatorial election was a race for Governor of New Jersey.
-It was held on November 4, 1997.
-In the Democratic primary state senator and Woodbridge Township mayor James McGreevey defeated pre-primary front-runner Rep. Rob Andrews by 9,993 votes.
-Although incumbent Republican Governor Christine Todd Whitman had a comfortable lead in polls in the run-up to the vote, on election night she prevailed over McGreevey by a narrow margin of 26,953 votes (1.05%), a similarly narrow margin to her previous election.
+The 1997 New Jersey gubernatorial election was held on November 4, 1997.
+In the Democratic primary, state senator and Woodbridge Township mayor James McGreevey defeated U.S. Representative Rob Andrews by 9,993 votes.
+In the general election, Republican Governor Christine Todd Whitman defeated McGreevey by 26,953 votes.
 Whitman won 46.87% of the vote, with Democratic nominee James McGreevey receiving 45.82% and Libertarian Murray Sabrin receiving 4.7%.
-This was the first gubernatorial election in the state since 1949 where a Republican won without Passaic County.